MA in Christian Leadership in Education

 Location and Starting date:

-MIC Limerick and Glenstal Abbey, 3 July 2023 (2 weeks summer school)
+MIC Limerick and Glenstal Abbey, 1st of July 2024 (2 weeks summer school)

 Student knowledge and skills are developed in taught modules using a variety of methodologies and examined through continuous assessment.

 - Programme Overview